Gruppo Hope is a company specialized in the development of utility-scale renewable energy plants.

 Ing.
 Francesca Saccarola

-Head of Wind
+Head of Onshore Wind plants

 Ing.
 Andrea Angelini

-Head of Offshore Wind and Hydrogen
+Head of RTN Connections and BESS

 Arch.
 Andrea Giuffrida